-- APPLY FOR YOUR COURSE: Apply and be accepted (or wait-listed) to an AIARE ITC, CLT, PRO 1, or PRO 2.
+1. APPLY FOR YOUR COURSE: Apply and be accepted (or wait-listed) and pay the non-refundable deposit to an AIARE ITC, CLT, PRO 1, or PRO 2.
 Only scholarship applicants who are registered (or wait-listed) for an AIARE professional-level course will be considered.
-Course registration opens July 1, and applications do not require a tuition payment.

 - Your CV, including outdoor professional positions, education, courses, certifications, and number of days worked annually as an outdoor professional.